openstack/openstack-doc-tools/README.rst

 Prerequisites
 -------------

-You need to have Python 2.7 installed for using the tools.
+You need to have Python 3 installed for using the tools.

 This package needs a few external dependencies including lxml.
-If you do not have lxml installed, you can either install python-lxml or have it installed automatically and build from sources.
+If you do not have lxml installed, you can either install python3-lxml or have it installed automatically and build from sources.
 To build lxml from sources, you need a C compiler and the xml and xslt development packages installed.